sikic-lab/sikic-lab.github.io/_posts/2021-07-13-Internships.md

 tags:
 ---

-We offer a variety of exciting projects for possible interns.
-You can find the list of possible internship projects below. <br />
+We offer a variety of exciting projects for possible undergraduate and graduate (PhD) Internships of 4 – 8 months.
+You can find the list of possible internship projects below.

+<strong>How to apply</strong><br />

+We look forward to receiving your application with the following documents:

+- Letter of Motivation
+- CV
+- Diplomas & Transcripts

+We accept applications submitted via email directed to Prof. Šikić at mile_sikic@a-star.edu.sg.
+<br /><br />

 <body>